Though the details of VCL can get complicated, the concepts behind it are simple.

 One of the primary goals of VCL is to deliver a dedicated compute environment to a user for a limited time.
 This can range from a virtual machine running an office suite to a machine room blade running high end software (i.e. a CAD, GIS, statistical package or an Enterprise level application) to a cluster of interconnected physical (bare metal) compute nodes.
-For years both ITECS (technical support for the College of Engineering) and the Central IT department, now called Office of Information Technology, struggled to efficiently provide remote access to high end computers for researchers and students.
+Both ITECS (technical support for the College of Engineering) and the Office of Information Technology, have struggled to efficiently provide remote access to high end computers for researchers and students.
+Now VCL helps solve this problem.
 Visit History of VCL for more information.

 The VCL Infrastructure